rikkuness/rit-v300-firmware/README.md

 Some work was done to modify clocking to work properly on the RP2350.
 Then additional changes made to support fonts and fit things specifically to the CRT I have.
 I also removed all of the color RGB support as it was not applicable to this application.

 A huge amount of knowledge was derived from this detailed breakdown of PAL video timing https://martin.hinner.info/vga/pal.html.

+### USB HID

+USB HID comes from the CH9350, most of the code used to parse that data was adapted from the Arduino library from https://github.com/joetrs/ESP32_CH9350_KEY